Sazid99246/100-days-of-code/r1-log.md

 2. Watched and completed all quizzes on **Computer Basics** From FreeCodeCamp.
 Hope to Start CSS from tomorrow Inshallah
 3. Solved 9 more problems (1.3.24 - 1.3.32) from the book **Computer Science: An Interdisciplinary Approach**
 The problems are getting harder and harder, and as a beginner, I am trying my best to understand each problem, and solve them.
 So, it is taking a long time to solve a problem, and for that, I am solving a few problems everyday.

+### Day 11: January 8, 2025, Wednesday
+Today was a super busy day for me.
+I was out of home from 7am-5pm.
+And after coming home, I got sick.
+So I could code a bit today.
+1. Solved Problem of the day from **GeeksforGeeks**

+On Freecodecamp
+2. Watched all the videos on **What is CSS**
+3. Completed the workshop **Design a Cafe Menu**

+4. Solved only 2 problems (1.3.33 - 1.3.34) from the book **Computer Science: An Interdisciplinary Approach**.